maeyler/Iqra3/README.md

 Desktop Quran reader with Turkish translation

-This project started in 1992 using the Arabic text from DOS program Salsabil

-Turkish translation was copied from Diyanet
+V1.
+The project started in 1992 using the Arabic text from simple DOS program Salsabil.
+Turkish translation was copied from Diyanet.

+(Easy View running under Mac OS, code in Object Pascal)

+V2.
+A simplified translation to Windows using Turbo Pascal (not much success)

-When [the Quranic Arabic Corpus](http://corpus.quran.com) was released, we used their data in V3.01 in 2012
+V3.
+When [Quranic Arabic Corpus](http://corpus.quran.com) was released, we used their data in 2012 using Java

+Here is [V3.05 as jar file](code/iqra.jar) best viewed with [me_quran font](image/me_quran.ttf)

+V3.06 written as a web page using JavaScript

+V3.10 combined Iqra with Visual Mujam project

-(C) 1992, 2015 by M Akif Eyler
+(C) 1992, 2012, 2019 by M Akif Eyler -- GNU License below is also applicable to Iqra3

 Copied using [GNU License](http://corpus.quran.com/download/)
 ````